chuckhu4n9/iispowershell/README.md

 ### Usage

+The files in [logs](https://github.com/chuckhu4n9/iispowershell/tree/afe86619a4aee8f36d1f3582452cc49724440801/logs) can be used for testing local parsing function.
+S3 and instance status function will require AWS authentication; a current instance (instanceID); and a s3 bucket with zip file(s) under /buckname/instanceID.

  - **Get-InstanceStatus500 -InstanceId**
 		Pulls IIS logs from s3 bucket for the instance, counts and displays status 500 entries as well as instances status